Rails-Designer/rails_vault/README.md

 # rails_vault

 Simple and easy to add settings, preferences and so on to any model.
-See [an example](#usage).

 **Sponsored By [Rails Designer](https://railsdesigner.com/)**